jennecattoor/itp-webcase/README.md

 ## Programs

-- Contentful: Easy to use and one of the more popular to use headless CMS systems.
+- Contentful: Easy to use and one of the more popular headless CMS systems.
 I didn't have any experience using Contentful but it was very straightforward.
-- Next.js: Very good React-based workflow.
-I haven't used Next.js before so I had to read the docs to learn about the serverside rendering.
+- Next.js: React-based workflow.
+Very positive experience, I haven't used Next.js before so I had to read the docs to learn about the serverside rendering.
 - GraphQl: I had little experience with using GraphQL in a personal project.
-Easy to learn and get the data you need with GraphiQl.
+Easy to get the data you need with GraphiQL
 - Vercel: Straightforward to use for this project as Next.js is from the creator of Next.js.

 ## Experience